Koha-Community/kohadocs/source/intro.rst

 .. _using-this-manual-label:

-Using this Manual
+Using this manual
 ------------------------------------

-This manual is always changing and suggestions for edits can be sent to the Koha Documentation Team as a merge request via gitlab or via the `koha-docs mailing list
+This manual is always changing and suggestions for edits can be sent to the Koha documentation team as a merge request via gitlab or via the `koha-docs mailing list
 <https://lists.koha-community.org/cgi-bin/mailman/listinfo/koha-docs>`__.